pippinbarr/felixkhaledbarr.com/_posts/2021-10-05-the-one-where-felix-paints.md

 Felix is a real natural with the watercolour paints and rather than just going off-script decided to go off the page.
 Let us hope it is washable!

+Pictured below, the co-founders of this <3*-year-old start-up
 ![](/assets/images/04-20211005_055119-the-one-where-they-stand-on-steps.gif)

+*less than three but also a heart